Max Ilgner

 Max Ilgner (28 June 1899 – 28 March 1966) was a German industrialist.
 He was a member of the board of IG Farben and held the title Wehrwirtschaftsführer or war economy leader under the Nazi regime.
 After the war, he was convicted by the Allies of "spoliation and plunder", but released almost immediately, and continued his career as a political lobbyist and business executive, becoming chairman of a Swiss chemical company.

 Early life

 Born in Biebesheim am Rhein, Ilgner came from an established military family, with his father and grandfather both officers, and followed in their footsteps by entering cadet school.
 He briefly served as a junior officer on the Western Front at the very end of the First World War.
 He then joined the Freikorps for a spell before being discharged from the new Reichswehr after its numbers were substantially reduced by the terms of the Treaty of Versailles.

-The demobbed Ilgner took a doctorate in political science at the Goethe University Frankfurt, having also studied metallurgy and chemistry at the Technical College of Charlottenburg.
+The demobbed Ilgner took a doctorate in political science at the Goethe University Frankfurt, having also studied metallurgy and chemistry at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 He briefly worked in Stockholm following completion of his studies and whilst there he met Werna Gudrun Hällström.
 The two were later married and had three children.